Impossibility of performance

-The doctrine of impossibility or impossibility of performance or impossibility of performance of contract is a doctrine in contract law.
+The doctrine or principle of impossibility, impossibility of performance or impossibility of performance of contract is a doctrine in contract law, and in this context, the "impossibility defense" is a defense offered against a claim for nonperformance.
+(Note: For the impossibility defense in a criminal law context, see Impossibility defense.)

 In contract law, impossibility is an excuse for the nonperformance of duties under a contract, based on a change in circumstances (or the discovery of preexisting circumstances), the nonoccurrence of which was an underlying assumption of the contract, that makes performance of the contract literally impossible.

 For example, if Ebenezer contracts to pay Erasmus £100 to paint his house on October 1, but the house burns to the ground before the end of September, Ebenezer is excused from his duty to pay Erasmus the £100, and Erasmus is excused from his duty to paint Ebenezer's house; however, Erasmus may still be able to sue under the theory of unjust enrichment for the value of any benefit he conferred on Ebenezer before his house burned down.